AsyncDisplayKit/Documentation/docs/_docs/layout2-layoutspec-types.md

 <li><a href="layout2-layoutspec-types.html#asbackgroundlayoutspec"><code>AS<b>Background</b>LayoutSpec</code></a></li>
 <li><a href="layout2-layoutspec-types.html#ascenterlayoutspec"><code>AS<b>Center</b>LayoutSpec</code></a></li>
 <li><a href="layout2-layoutspec-types.html#asratiolayoutspec"><code>AS<b>Ratio</b>LayoutSpec</code></a></li>
+<li><a href="layout2-layoutspec-types.html#asstacklayoutspec-flexbox-container"><code>AS<b>Stack</b>LayoutSpec</code></a></li>
 <li><a href="layout2-layoutspec-types.html#asabsolutelayoutspec"><code>AS<b>Absolute</b>LayoutSpec</code></a></li>
-<li><a href="layout2-layoutspec-types.html#asstacklayoutspec"><code>AS<b>Stack</b>LayoutSpec</code></a></li>
 </ul>

-Check out the layout spec <a href="automatic-layout-examples-2.html">examples</a> to see these specs in action.
+You may also subclass <a href="layout2-layoutspec-types.html#aslayoutspec"><code>ASLayoutSpec</code></a> in order to make your own, custom layout specs.

 ## ASInsetLayoutSpec
-`ASInsetLayoutSpec` applies an inset margin around its child layoutable.
-Specifically, it passes it's `constrainedSize.max` size to its child after subtracting its insets.
-Thus, the inset layout spec is sized based on the size of it's child. **Note:** the child layoutable must have an instrinsic size or explicitly set its size.
+During the layout pass, the `ASInsetLayoutSpec` passes its `constrainedSize.max` CGSize to its child, after subtracting its insets.
+Once the child determines it's final size, the inset spec passes its final size up as the size of its child plus its inset margin.
+Since the inset layout spec is sized based on the size of it's child, the child **must** have an instrinsic size or explicitly set its size.

+<img src="/static/images/layoutSpec-types/ASInsetLayoutSpec-diagram.png" width="75%">

 If you set `INFINITY` as a value in the `UIEdgeInsets`, the inset spec will just use the intrinisic size of the child.

-<img src="/static/images/layoutSpec-types/ASInsetLayoutSpec-diagram.png" width="75%">
+See an <a href="automatic-layout-examples-2.html#photo-with-inset-text-overlay">example</a> of this.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>